KaalaAadmi/WhatIsDataScience_Coursera/README.md

 # WhatIsDataScience_Coursera
-Here are the answers of all the quizzes
+Here are the answers to all the quizzes